People always ask, "How did Ella get started with her art?" Well this page shares the journey. But first a few recent milestones...

 Youngest Artist to Ever Have Work in Art in Public Places Program

 At the age of 9, in 2022, Ella became the youngest ever member of Brevard Cultural Alliance, as well as the youngest to ever have artwork juried and approved for the Art in Public Places program.
-Several of her original works displayed at the government center, and then moved to Holmes Regional Medical Center — the hospital where she was born!
+Several of her original works displayed at the government center and then at Urban Prime restaurant and marketplace in Viera.

 In her first gallery!